 Clever cycling multitool features nesting magnetic bits

 Regardless of whether they ever use them or not, cyclists certainly do like their multitools.
-The things can be heavy and bulky, though, which is where the Swiss-designed Daysaver comes in – it combines nine tools in a single hex wrench.
+The things can be heavy and bulky, though, which is why the Swiss-designed Daysaver was created – it combines nine tools in a single hex wrench.

 At the base of the system is the actual wrench, made of corrosion-resistant high-tension chrome steel.
 Its two ends serve as 8-mm hex tools.
 Because those ends are hollow, though, two smaller-diameter, double-ended, interchangeable bits of other types can be inserted into them.
 Those two bits are in turn hollow on one end, allowing even skinnier bits to be nested within them.